return42/sphkerneldoc/doc/linux_src_doc/fs/ecryptfs/crypto_c.rst

 Common entry point for reading file metadata.
-From here, we could retrieve the header information from the header region of the file, the xattr region of the file, or some other repostory that is stored separately from the file itself.
+From here, we could retrieve the header information from the header region of the file, the xattr region of the file, or some other repository that is stored separately from the file itself.
 The current implementation supports retrieving the metadata information from the file contents and from the xattr region.